 - Transform: refers to the broader systemic changes needed to create lasting change, such as engagement in policy and regulatory change, collaboration with our suppliers across our value chain, investment in innovation, and piloting new business models with a lower impact on biodiversity, such as resale and rental.

-Our science-based targets for nature
+Our nature-related science-based targets

 - Avoiding conversion of natural ecosystems (Avoid)

-Action: An aim to increase the share of recycled materials to 50 percent by 2030. - Engaging in initiatives that involve multiple actors within the same sourcing regions (Restore and Regenerate)
+Key actions: Reviewing material choices, sourcing practices and risk mitigation processes linked to agricultural materials such as cotton, wool and leather, including the use of recycled materials where relevant. - Engaging in initiatives that involve multiple actors within the same sourcing regions (Restore and Regenerate)

-During the first half of calendar year 2026, H&M Group plans to disclose its transition plan, outlining the actions required to achieve these ambitions.
+In September 2026, H&M Group plans to disclose its transition plan, outlining the actions required to achieve these ambitions.

 Financing biodiversity projects